AdobeDocs/designer-python-api/src/pages/plugins/macros.md

 ## Overview

 This plugin will add two buttons in the graph toolbar:
-- one to save a node macro: to save a set of nodes as a macro, select the corresponding nodes in the graph and click this button.
+- one to save a node snippet: to save a set of nodes as a macro, select the corresponding nodes in the graph and click this button.
 Then, define a name and a description.
 The name will be the name of the associated button in the toolbar, the description will be its tooltip.
 - one to organize your added macros: click it to reorder or delete macros thanks to this button.

 ---